Statement on Acts of Intolerance

 - Isolating an employee from group work activities.

-- Sending or leaving anonymous notes that harasses individuals based on sexual orientation or gender identity.
+- Sending or leaving anonymous notes that harass individuals.

-- Making verbal comments of a sexual manner or any physical advances.
+- Making verbal comments of a sexual manner or any unwanted physical advances.

-- Physical contact in any hostile or threatening manner.
+- Physical contact in a hostile or threatening manner.

 - Ganging up against an individual or group of individuals because of personality conflicts or past issues.

 - Report the incident or environment to your immediate supervisor.
-If, for any reason you are fearful or uncomfortable with reporting any incident or discussing climate issues with your supervisor, please contact the Office of Diversity & Inclusion (firstname.lastname@example.org) or a Sexual Harassment Contact (http://www.psu.edu/dept/aaoffice/sexharass.htm).
+If, for any reason, you are fearful or uncomfortable with reporting any incident or discussing climate issues with your supervisor, contact the Office of Diversity & Inclusion or a Sexual Harassment Contact.

-- Supervisors should contact the Director in the Office of Diversity & Inclusion or a Sexual Harassment Contact individual for assistance in addressing a situation reported by an employee:
+- Supervisors should contact the Director in the Office of Diversity & Inclusion or a Sexual Harassment Contact individual for assistance in addressing situations reported by employees:

 Sexual Harassment Contacts

-Visit the following Web address for a complete list of contacts: http://www.psu.edu/dept/aaoffice/sexharass.htm.
+Visit the following webpage for a complete list of contacts: affirmativeaction.psu.edu/

 Following contact with one of the above individuals the process shall be as follows:

-- Confidential discussion with employee/employees and Diversity Contact.
+- Confidential discussion with employee/employees and Director, Office of Diversity & Inclusion.

-- Diversity Contact discusses situation, plans, and recommendations with Supervisor, Manager and/or Director.
+- Director in the Office of Diversity & Inclusion discusses situation, plans, and recommendations with appropriate leaders.

-- Final action plan may be reviewed with Senior Vice President.
+- Final action plan may be reviewed with a representative from the Office of Human Resources and/or the Senior Vice President for Finance & Business.

 - Implement recommended actions and review action plans with employee/employees.